brianshumate/vaultron/README.md

 - `vaultron-consulc2`
   - Docker private network IP: 10.10.42.42

+> NOTE: The `form` script creates the attachable Docker private network _vaultron-network_ with a subnet of 10.10.42.0/24 if it is not found to already be present.
+It is not removed by `unform` however, as other containers that are not part of Vaultron could be using it even when Vaultron's containers are stopped or removed.

 An optional telemetry gathering and graphing stack (Yellow Lion) can be enabled at runtime via environment variable; see the **Telemetry Notes** section for more details.
+It uses the following IPs:

+#### statsd
+- `vaultron-vstatsd`
+  - Docker private network IP: 10.10.42.219

+#### Grafana
+- `vaultron-vgrafana`
+  - Docker private network IP: 10.10.42.220

 Vault servers connect directly to the Consul clients, which in turn connect to the Consul server cluster.
 In this configuration, Vault is using Consul for both storage and high availability functionality.